jared8thach/Counterfeit-Banknote-Detection/README.md

 #### Contributors
 - Jared Thach - github/jared8thach
-- “Multivariate Statistics: A practical approach”, by Bernhard Flury and Hans Riedwyl, Chapman and Hall, 1988.
+- Dataset from “Multivariate Statistics: A practical approach”, by Bernhard Flury and Hans Riedwyl, Chapman and Hall, 1988.